 Debra Discusses the Male Midlife Crisis on TV

-Eventually – and it may be a long time coming – this midlife crisis will move into Act Five, the final act of the show.
+ACT FIVE is the final act of the show – and it may be a long time coming.
 This is the review and resolution stage.
 It’s where the excitement of his new life, whether he’s had an affair or not, begins to level out.
 After all, a person can only stay in that state for so long.
 At this point, the midlife man begins to think back upon the changes and choices he’s made.
 He begins to think in terms of his own future best interests.
 Should he continue with the new life he’s created for himself?
 If he is having an affair, should he stay with this person?
 Or should he apologize to his wife and try to make amends, so that he can return to his previous life?
 He will weigh his options here and he will think about each outcome.

 The way he chooses to resolve this, the way he chooses to wrap-up this show, depends on who he is as a person, as well as his current circumstances.
 He may choose to continue on with his new life without looking back.
 He may file for divorce and choose a new life with his girlfriend, if he has one.
 He may continue to treat his former wife with disdain and to forgo any kind of relationship with his children.
 He may simply close the door to his past life as if it never happened.